What Does a Marine Biologist Do?

 - Education: Aspiring marine biologists usually start with an undergraduate degree in biology before pursuing degrees at the graduate level.
 It's worth noting that an undergraduate degree in marine biology is not required to go on to study for a Masters of Science or doctorate in the field.
 Many students pursue a degree in general biology, zoology, or animal science before seeking an M.S. or Ph.D. in marine biology.
+If you want to pursue a specialized career such as ichthyology, having an undergrad degree in marine biology is a good start, followed by a graduate program.
 When selecting a graduate school, as you would with any other graduate training, identify a program that offers classes and research in the specialty field or species that interests you.
 Your best bet is to read currently published research in the field to determine which professors are doing research in your area of interest.
 Apply to the programs where you can get the experience and guidance you desire.
 Courses in biology, chemistry, physics, mathematics (especially statistics), communications, and computer technology will usually be required as you pursue any degree in the biological sciences.

 - Training: Internships are a common part of marine biology training, both at the undergraduate and graduate levels.
 Students often make plans to study for the summer or participate in hands-on research at institutes in California, Florida, Hawaii, or the Caribbean.